PedroHGaspar/Project_OpenAI/README.md

 ## How to start:

-npm start - in the client folder.
+npm run start - in the server folder. npm run dev = in the client folder.